 Guillermo Del Toro stands as the master of dark fairy-tales, he revels in pouring brutality, sexuality, and morbid realities into his magical stories, subsequently making them feel grimmer, yet far more faithful to reality.
-This addition to his picture-book of haunting tales is no exception.
+The Shape of Water is an addition to his picture-book of haunting tales is no exception.

 The Shape of Water follows the tale of a young woman without a voice who works as a cleaner in a military facility; she sparks connection with a captured aquatic creature that resides as an oddity and prisoner.